Sudhir Krishnaswamy: Background and Education

-Krishnaswamy was born on 3 June 1975 in Bangalore, India.Being an alumnus of St. Joseph's Boys' High School, he also graduated from the National Law School of India University (NLSIU), Bangalore with a B.A.
+Krishnaswamy was born on 3 June 1975 in Bangalore, India.
+Being an alumnus of St. Joseph's Boys' High School, he also graduated from the National Law School of India University (NLSIU), Bangalore with a B.A.
 LL.B.
-Subsequently, he read for the BCL at the University of Oxford as a Rhodes Scholar.
+Subsequently, he read for the BCL at Pembroke College, Oxford as a Rhodes Scholar.
 He further obtained a D.Phil. from the same institution in 2008.
 Krishnaswamy has been a Teaching Fellow in Law at the Pembroke College at the University of Oxford, an assistant professor at NLSIU and a professor at the West Bengal National University of Juridical Sciences.
 He was head of School of Public Policy and Governance at Azim Premji University Bengaluru.

-Dr. Krishnaswamy has also worked in the Prime Minister's Committee on Infrastructure and the Kasturirangan Committee on Governance of Bangalore.
+Krishnaswamy has also worked in the Prime Minister's Committee on Infrastructure and the Kasturirangan Committee on Governance of Bangalore.
 He has authored a book titled ‘Democracy and Constitutionalism in India’ which was published by the Oxford University Press in 2009.